moonhorse/boltjs/view.md

   <li><b>statics</b>: A JSON object that should contain the static methods and properties for the class.</li>
 </ul>

-To create a new view class, use the install method, e.g.
+To create a new view class, use the createClass method, e.g.
 {% highlight javascript %}
 var Container = require('container').Container;